Switch & Save £££ Today

 Compare energy deals

-If you’re one of the 26 million households in the UK on a standard variable tariff, here’s how the gas and electricity unit rate and standing charges changed on 1 April 2025:
+If you’re one of the 26 million households in the UK on a standard variable tariff, the energy price cap increased by 6.4% on 1 April 2025, taking the average energy bill to £1,849.

 OLD: Energy price cap rates from 1 January to 31 March 2025CURRENT Energy price cap rates from 1 April to 30 June 2025